-A summons is written notice that puts the court and defendant on notice that a legal action as begun and is being filed.
+A summons is a written notice that puts the court and defendant on notice that a legal action as begun and is being filed.
 The Summons is used to call the defendant to action and must accompany a Complaint when being served.
-In New Jersey a Summons must be issued within 10 days of the complaint being filed by an attorney or clerk of court.
+In New Jersey, a Summons must be issued within 10 days of the complaint being filed by an attorney or clerk of court.

 Serving a Complaint & Summons

 The complaint must be properly served in order for the time for the Defendant to respond to being ticking.

 In order for the time to begin for the Defendant to respond the Plaintiff must properly perfect service pursuant to Rule 4:4.
 Perfecting service is essential to the lawsuit beginning and legal counsel should be consulted to determine the process.
 The best way to have something properly served is by using the Sheriff to deliver it personally to the Defendant.

 Once the Defendant has been properly served they have 35 days in New Jersey state court from the date of service to file an Answer.
 In the Answer, they can confirm or deny the allegations made in the complaint.
 In their response, they also have the opportunity to make any counterclaims to counter sue the plaintiff.